 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g., Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g., Shift+Left Click+Drag).
+Menu trees are listed as a series (e.g., Edit -> Remove -> All Layers and Data Sources).
+Mouse clicks are listed as combinations (e.g., Shift+Left Click+Drag).

 Using the Jython Shell

 The Jython Shell consists of an output window on top and an input field on the bottom.
 The user enters Jython into the input field.
 When the Enter key or "Evaluate" is pressed, the Jython input is evaluated and output is shown in the output window.
 The Jython Shell is a great tool to begin writing scripts that can be run from the background.
 When inputting commands, the Jython Shell runs in single or multi-line mode.
-You can switch modes by using the double down arrows or with the shortcut Ctrl+/.
-The Evaluate button also has a shortcut Shift+Enter.
+Switch modes by using the double down arrows or with the shortcut Ctrl+/.
+The Evaluate button shortcut is Shift+Enter.